So, you've decided to hire a videographer. But what does that even mean?

 For a short, portrait style video (2 to 3 minutes), you probably won't need a ton of coverage.
 At a typical wedding, a videographer should be able to capture the ceremony, portraits with the couple, and some of the reception in six hours.

 If you're planning some important moments before the ceremony, go with the package that gives you more coverage.
 Remember: the longer a videographer is there to film, the more he or she has to work with.
-As someone who prioritizes storytelling, I love capturing the anticipation before the ceremony.
+Personally, we love to capture the anticipation before the ceremony.
 Shots of the bride getting her makeup done or the groom suiting up add an intimacy and coziness to any film.
-Arriving earlier in the day also gives me the chance to set up a talk-to-the-camera interviews, record a letter reading, or even capture a first look.
-Each are important elements that help drive a narrative and set a tone for your film.
+Arriving earlier in the day also gives us take in the location -- all the sounds and details of your venue that really set the scene.

 2. Audio is just as important as video